NLeSC/com-com-kernels/README.md

 ## The Latest Version

-Details of the latest version of this software can be found at [here](https://github.com/NLeSC/com-com-kernels)
+The latest version of this software can be found at [here](https://github.com/NLeSC/com-com-kernels)

 ## Citation

 If you use this software or a modified version of it, please cite the most relevant among the following papers:

-"Performance models for overlapping GPU computation with CPU-GPU data transfers"
+"Performance models for CPU-GPU data transfers"
 B. van Werkhoven, J. Maassen, F.J.
 Seinstra, and H.E.
+Bal
-Bal In proceedings 14th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGrid 2014)
+In proceedings 14th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGrid 2014)

 ```